rasmusab/officialcocktails/officialcocktails.com/content/cocktails/between_the_sheets.md

 ![](/cocktail-images/between_the_sheets.jpeg)

-## Directions for how to make a Between the sheets
+## Directions for how to make the Between the sheets

 To make a Between the sheets drink, follow these steps: